dgaydukov/cert-aws/sa/files/sa.md

 * Inventory - information about software installed on ec2 collected by SM (including: apps, files, network configs, updates an so on...)
 * Automation - you can automate most common tasks for a group of aws resources you can also update/patch your ami:
-* Run Command - easy way to manage your ec2 instances without ssh/bastion.
+* run command - easy way to manage your ec2 instances without ssh/bastion.
 All actions made here are recorded by CloudTrail, so you can easily trace what happened
-* Session Manager - browser cli that allow to interact with ec2 without ssh/bastion/opening inbound ports.
+* session manager - browser cli that allow to interact with ec2 without ssh/bastion/opening inbound ports.
 It improves security, cause it doesn't require you to open inbound ssh port (22) to talk with ec2.
 You also don't need to operate bastion host.
 For this to work you should assign a role to ec2 with policy `AmazonEC2RoleforSSM`.
 Internally ssh manager just ssh you as `ssm-user` with root privilege.

 ###### Config
-Config - manages service that provides aws resources inventory, config history, change notification.
-When you turn it on it create config item for each resource.
+Managed service that provides aws resources inventory, config history, change notification.
+When you turn it on, it creates config item for each resource.
 It provides detailed view of the configuration of AWS resources in your AWS account (how the resources are related and how they were configured in the past so that you can see how the configurations and relationships change over time).
-It integrated with cloudTrail, and record CloudTrailID for any resource change.
+It integrated with cloudTrail, and record `CloudTrailID` for any resource change.
 Config Item - point-in-time record of aws resource, that include metadata, attributes, relationships, current configuration, and related events
 Config Rule - desired configuration of resource that is evaluated against actual change (and report in case of mismatch).
 Conformance Pack - collection of config rules.
 There are 2 types of rules:
 * managed - use one of many aws predefined rules to build your rule on top of it
 * custom - you create rule from scratch and write your lambda that would be invoked by your rule to evaluate resource